kstanl/homelab-ad/Homelab-Documentation.md

 | Documentation uploaded to GitHub | 🔲 Pending |
 | Screenshots added to documentation | 🔲 Pending |

----

-## Next Steps

-1. Upload this documentation to GitHub
-2. Add screenshots to all placeholder sections
-3. Install and configure Samba on UbuntuServer as domain member file server
-4. Update CV with GitHub link

----

 ## Network Plan